Sharon-B/Recipe-Box/README.md

 Once the initial concept for the project was decided upon I first developed the wireframes and site map.
 From these wireframes I then developed the basic database structure required.
 I created 3 collections for the database, a users collection, a recipes collection & a categories collection.
 The database schema can be seen [here]((https://github.com/Sharon-B/Recipe-Box/blob/master/readme-documentation/initial-db-schema.png)).

 I then set up the Flask app, created the environment variables needed to run the app, created requirements.txt for all dependencies used and set up a Procfile.
-I connected the app to MongoDB and tested it by rendering a a basic test recipe document from the recipes collection in html.
+I connected the app to MongoDB and tested it by rendering a basic test recipe document from the recipes collection in html.
 The project was deployed to Heroku which I set to automatic deployment so that anytime I push code to GitHub it is able to automatically get the latest code and build the app.

 Now that the infrastructure of the app was set up I could start to build the app, first I set up a base.html from which all my html templates would be extended from.
 As I added a route & view function in app.py I created the associated html template, also utilising Jinja templating language to insert the data into the html pages.